mscwilson/curriculum-vitae/README.md

 ## Curriculum Vitae

 ## Miranda Wilson

-I'm a junior full stack Ruby developer looking to focus on back-end.
+I'm a junior backend developer who loves technical problem-solving and being organised.
+My background is in academic cell biology, so I'm used to difficult challenges, creative thinking, independent learning, and being part of a team.
 I've --made/achieved stuff-- .
 I've come from cell biology and am looking forward to learning and solving technical problems in a new field.

 ## Projects